DrueStaples08/MovieMage_homescreen/README.md

 - Create an api that shows the vote count vs grade for films from the last week, last month, last 3 months, last 6 months, all time
 - Display what is trending (vote count vs grade for films from the last 24 hours)
 - Add more movies, tv shows, original streaming projects, documentaries, specials, trailers, etc.
+- Display movie results dynamically as user types each letter in the search bar.